 There’s a Proper Way to View the Flag

-When the American flag is on display during a parade or review, you shouldn’t have your arms down by your sides.
-The proper way to view it, except for people in uniform, is to put your right hand over your heart, according to Federal flag laws and regulations.
+When the American flag passes during a parade or review, you shouldn’t leave your arms by your sides.
+The proper way to view it, except for people in uniform, is to stand at attention and put your right hand over your heart, according to Federal flag laws and regulations.
+Military members should salute.

 Care and Disposal of the Flag

 Should a flag get dirty, it can be washed or dry-cleaned.
 It can also be mended, if necessary.
-Though not discussed in the United States Flag Code, the USA Flag Site suggests these maintenance measures are acceptable.
-If an American flag is beyond repair, the proper way to dispose of it, according to the flag code, is to destroy it “in a dignified way, preferably by burning.”
+The U.S. Flag Code allows such maintenance measures.
+If an American flag is beyond repair, the proper way to dispose of it, according to the Flag Code, is to destroy it in a dignified way, preferably by burning.

 The Dakotas Threw Off the Star Design